Cathy Katin-Grazzini

 Makes about 100 1-inch bori

-1 cup urad dal, rinsed
+1 cup white urad dal, rinsed

-¼ teaspoon freshly ground asafoetida (hing) (optional)
+¼ teaspoon asafoetida (hing), freshly ground (optional)

 1 to 2 tablespoons water only to facilitate blending/grinding